faasm/faasm/docs/cpp.md

 }
 ```

-Chaining can also be done across functions defined separately, e.g. in C++:
+Chaining can also be done by name across functions defined separately, e.g.:

 ```c++
 #include "faasm/faasm.h"